KohDingYuan/portfolio/README.md

   <img src="./assets/images/uni_capstone_interface.png" alt="Uni Capstone Front End Interface" />

-  <p>This full stack project developed a mobile app to support reward-based systems in education, boosting student motivation and involvement.
-The solution lets teachers and parents handle tasks and rewards like stars, hearts, and diamonds, with dedicated portals for each.
-Parents can assign tasks and rewards, while kids can track progress and cash in rewards.
-The platform seeks to enhance learning experiences and promote more engaging educational approaches.
-Built using React Native or Flutter, the app delivers a smooth mobile experience with a scalable, robust backend.</p>
+  <p>Developed a comprehensive full-stack mobile application independently to support reward-based systems in education, aimed at boosting student motivation and engagement.
+The solution features dedicated portals for teachers, parents, and students, enabling task and reward management using stars, hearts, and diamonds.
+Parents can assign tasks and rewards, while children track progress and redeem rewards, fostering an engaging and interactive learning environment.

+  Built using React Native or Flutter, the app provides a seamless user experience, supported by a robust and scalable backend, showcasing the versatility and technical expertise applied in every aspect of the project.</p>

   <details>
     <summary>Technical Details</summary>